autocrossblog/autocrossblog_astro/src/content/post/2011/prepping-for-the-350z-stud-install.md

 ---
 title: "Prepping for the 350z Stud Install"
-excerpt: "A blog post about prepping for Stud installation on a 2004 Nissan 350z to better mount wheels."
+excerpt: "A blog post about prepping for Stud installation on a 2004 Nissan 350z to better mount wheels.
+Stronger studs are important when constantly changing!"
 author: chris
 publishDate: 2011-02-12T01:52:45+00:00
 updateDate: 2024-11-16T22:59:22-06:00